Metrics for Graph Comparison: A Practitioner's Guide: Methods

 Then the matrix $\bM$ is just the adjacency matrix $\bA$.
 If we use the norm

 then we call the resulting distance $d(G,G') \eqdef \|\bA-\bA'\|$ the \textbf{edit distance}.

 Of course, the usefulness of such a distance is directly dependent on how well the matrix $\bM$ reflects the topological structure of the graph.
 The edit distance focuses by definition on local structure; it can only see changes at the level of edge perturbations.
-If significant volume changes are happening in the graph, then the edit distance will detect this, as do our other matrix distances.
-However, in our numerical experiments, we match the expected volume of the models under comparison, and so the edit distance is generally unable to discern between the models seen in Section \ref{sec:experimental-results}.
+If significant volume changes are happening in the graph, then the edit distance detects these changes, as do other matrix distances.

+To compensate for such trivial first order changes (changes in volume) we match the expected volume of the models under comparison (see Section~\ref{sec:results_graph_models}).
+We can then study whether distances can detect structural changes.

 We also implement the resistance-perturbation distance, first discussed in \cite{Monnig2016}.
 This distance takes the effective graph resistance $R(u,v)$, defined in \cite{Ellens2011}, as the measure of vertex affinity.
 This results in a (symmetric) matrix of pairwise resistances $\bR$.
 The resistance-perturbation distance (or just resistance distance) is based on comparing these two matrices in the entry-wise $\ell_1$ norm given in Equation \eqref{eq:3}.